stelligent/cfn_nag/README.md

 To provide some control over this behavior, a user can specify the condition values in a JSON file passed on the command line to both `cfn_nag` and `cfn_nag_scan` with the `--condition-values-path=<filename/uri>` flag.

-The format of the JSON is a a dictionary with each key/value pair mapping to the Conditions like such:
+The format of the JSON is a a dictionary with each key/value pair mapping to the Conditions:

 ```json
 {